 When we purchased our hot tub, we became aware of all of the options available and all of the decisions that need to be made.
 Following are some answers to some of the most common questions about hot tub ownership:

-What is the difference between a hot tub and a spa?
+What is the difference between a hot tub, a spa, and a Jacuzzi?

 How much does a hot tub cost?